rl-lang/rl-lang/README.md

 ## Documentation

-Full language reference and stdlib documentation is available on the [wiki](https://github.com/MohamedGonem/rl-lang/wiki).
+Full language reference and stdlib documentation is available on the [wiki](https://github.com/rl-lang/rl-lang/wiki).

 ## Editor support

 ### VS Code

-Install the [rl-lang extension](https://github.com/MohamedGonem/vscode-rl) for syntax highlighting in `.rl` files.
+- Install the [rl-lang extension](https://github.com/rl-lang/vscode-rl) for syntax highlighting in `.rl` files.
+- Install the [rl-lang runner extension](https://github.com/rl-lang/vscode-rl-lang) to run and check files from the editor.
+- Install the [rl-lang LSP extension](https://github.com/rl-lang/vscode-rl-lsp) for diagnostics and hover.

 ### Tree-sitter

-A Tree-sitter grammar is available at [MohamedGonem/tree-sitter-rl](https://github.com/MohamedGonem/tree-sitter-rl) for editors that support it (Neovim, Helix, Zed, etc.).
+A Tree-sitter grammar is available at [rl-lang/tree-sitter-rl](https://github.com/rl-lang/tree-sitter-rl) for editors that support it (Neovim, Helix, Zed, etc.).

 ## Benchmarks